Frequently Asked Questions

 - I´ve lost the web interface password.
 How do I reset it?

 Simply connect via ssh into the server or login locally on the machine and type in: omv-firstaid.
 There is an option to reset the web interface password.

 - Can I backup or restore an existing openmediavault configuration?

-- There is no regular backup/restore procedure, but yes, in some way:
+There is no regular backup/restore procedure, but yes, in some way: keep the file

 /etc/openmediavault/config.xmlfor references purposes if the option is to go for a clean re-install.

 - What is the default HTTP engine of openmediavault?